 I have a box in my basement with a ton of different glass jars.
 Sometimes I worry that I’m becoming a hoarder, other times I’m so glad I have it because I’ve found so many ways to use them.
-Here a few of the things I did with them this past fall.
+Here are just a few of the projects I’ve completed using old glass jars from that box.

 Before starting on the project, I cleaned and removed the labels from the jars.
 I finally found the best way to remove labels from glass jars, even the most stubborn ones.
 This post explains the best way to remove labels from glass jars.

 All I did for these glass jars for my bathroom was to first spray paint the lid.
 I originally thought I wanted a hammered silver look, but after painting them, I didn’t love the look.
 In the end, I painted them in black and sanded away a little of the black to show the silver underneath.

 I drilled a hole through the top of each lid that was big enough for the screws to fit through.